wgc-hackathon/reefer-raker-level-2/README.md

 `DELETE /boxes/:id`

-3. Please be cautious when running any of the above commands as they will change the db.json file so it is good practis to take a copy of the original file before playing around with the api
+3. Please be cautious when running any of the above commands as they will change the db.json file so it is good practise to take a copy of the original file before playing around with the api

 # Running the Reefer Raker and the mock API together.